bodrick/awesome/README.md

 *   [open-wc/open-wc](https://github.com/open-wc/open-wc) - Open Web Components: guides, tools and libraries for developing web components.
 *   [lit/lit-element-starter-ts](https://github.com/lit/lit-element-starter-ts) - Sample component project using LitElement with TypeScript
 *   [mdn/web-components-examples](https://github.com/mdn/web-components-examples) - A series of web components examples, related to the MDN web components documentation at https://developer.mozilla.org/en-US/docs/Web/Web\_Components.
-*   [getwud/wud](https://github.com/getwud/wud) - What's up Docker ( aka WUD ) gets you notified when a new version of your Docker Container is available.
+*   [getwud/wud](https://github.com/getwud/wud) - WUD (aka What's up Docker?) gets you notified when a new version of your Docker Container is available.
 *   [labnol/apps-script-starter](https://github.com/labnol/apps-script-starter) - Setup a local development environment inside Visual Studio Code and build Google Workspace add-ons with Google Apps Script
 *   [labnol/unsubscribe-gmail](https://github.com/labnol/unsubscribe-gmail) - Gmail Unsubscriber is a Google Apps Script for unsubscribing from unwanted newsletters and other bulk emails.
 *   [Kiuryy/Bookmark\_Sidebar](https://github.com/Kiuryy/Bookmark_Sidebar) - Browser extension, which adds a toggleable sidebar with all your bookmarks on the left or right side of your screen.